 Alves said his CNE experience has changed him.

 “My work helped me overcome my fear of being in the public eye and public speaking,” he said.
 “I used to want to stay in the back, learning and working, but unseen.
 Now, I have more confidence.”

 With plans to finish his college degree, Alves credits many people with helping him, but CNE provided the environment to make him the driven employee he’s become.

 “I am a different person.
 Working for a company you like and want to know better changes your thinking.”

 Each year, CNE reinvests 65 percent of its gaming profits into job creation for Cherokee Nation citizens.
-In 2016, that investment was $66 million.
+In 2018, that investment was more than $85.1 million.